LucasHazardous/SentenceFusion/README.md

 Create an application that will allow user creation.
 Created users will be able to participate in writing a story.
 There will be one rule: a single user can't write two sentences in a row - that ensures that at least two people will be writing a story.
 Later we will also create a representative website of this project that will showcase the first sentence, which will be shared through a public endpoint.

+Our task is to properly configure MongoDB to make it work.
+Let's do it.

 ### Setup

 Login to MongoDB Atlas and create a new project.
 When creating a new free-tier cluster: choose a nearby location, create a new user and **set access to anywhere (0.0.0.0/0)**.
 Inside the cluster create a database named ***fusion*** with a collection named ***sentence***.